-- Māori are the indigenous people of New Zealand. - New Zealand has no written constitution, but the Treaty of Waitangi 1840 (the Treaty) is a part of the foundational law of the country, as recognised in a number of New Zealand statutes, court decisions and common law principles. - The Treaty is, in essence, an agreement between the British Crown and Māori chiefs, and establishes a partnership based on mutual duties to act reasonably, honestly and in the utmost good faith. - The British Crown did not honour the Treaty, with the result that Māori collectives (called iwi or hapū) have legitimate grievances.
+- Māori are the indigenous people of Aotearoa New Zealand (referred to as Aotearoa throughout this section). - Aotearoa has no written constitution, but Te Tiriti o Waitangi 1840 (Te Tiriti) and the English version, the Treaty of Waitangi (the Treaty), are a part of the foundational law of the country, as recognised in a number of statutes, court decisions and common law principles in Aotearoa. - Te Tiriti is, in essence, an agreement between the British Crown and Māori.
+While the meaning of Te Tiriti and the Treaty is the subject of much debate, due to significant differences between them, they are the foundation for a partnership based on mutual duties to act reasonably, honestly and in the utmost good faith. - The British Crown did not honour the Treaty, with the result that Māori collectives (called iwi or hapū) have suffered significant grievances.
 A political process was developed in the 1990s to negotiate and settle these grievances.
-The settlement packages include cultural and commercial redress.
+The settlement packages include cultural and commercial redress. - These settlements have helped to finance the creation of iwi corporations and contributed to the "Māori economy", which was valued at \$68.7 billion as at 2018.

-- These settlements have helped to finance the creation of iwi corporations and the "Māori economy", which is valued at \$50 billion. - Iwi corporations often look to maximise returns from settlement assets through joint venture (JV) arrangements with overseas investors.
+- Iwi corporations often look to maximise returns from settlement assets through joint venture arrangements with overseas investors. - Māori have a relationship of kaitiakitanga (stewardship) with land, water and other phenomena which should be considered when doing business in Aotearoa.